Boson Stars in $D \ge 4$ Dimensions: Stability, Oscillation Frequencies, and Dynamical Evolutions: Dynamical Evolutions

 Because there is already a robust literature concerning the spherical dynamics of BSs in $D=4,$ and we have found our numerical approach to agree qualitatively with the conclusions of this literature for unperturbed evolutions, here we focus specifically on the cases $D = 5$ and $D = 6$.
 Our results are summarized in Tables~\ref{tab:D5perts} and~\ref{tab:D6perts}.
 As with our unperturbed evolutions, we see that the predictions of linear stability theory are in all cases confirmed: models with $\chi_0^2 >0$ are dynamically stable under both types of perturbation, while those with $\chi_0^2 < 0$ always migrate, disperse, or collapse.

 The dynamical fate of unstable models is also determined in part by the sign of the binding energy: models with $E_B > 0$ never migrate; models with $E_B < 0$ never disperse.
 Whether an unstable model will collapse to a BH is harder to predict, however, as this can occur for both gravitationally bound and unbound solutions.
 There appears to be a dependency for some models on the type of perturbation: perturbations that add scalar matter are more likely to cause collapse to a BH, while those that remove it are less likely.
 For some models, though, both types of perturbation result in collapse; for others both types result in dispersion.
-A full understanding of this relationship requires further study, but we conjecture that the maximum compactness, defined as $C_\mathrm{max} := \max \left[m(r) / r^{D - 3}\right]$, likely plays a role, as models with large $C_\mathrm{max}$ consistently drive BH collapse due to the large central concentration of scalar matter, while very diffuse models consistently disperse if gravitationally unbound.
+A full understanding of this relationship requires further study.

 We also draw attention to the runs \texttt{D5SBI}, \texttt{D5SBII}, \texttt{D6LAI} and \texttt{D6LAII}, where models with positive binding energy are nonetheless seen to be dynamically stable under explicit perturbations both internal and external.
 This is true even for perturbations that further increase the binding energy relative to that of the equilibrium configuration.
 We therefore interpret these models as exhibiting a kind of metastability: stable to general spherical perturbations once formed, but unlikely to form generically under gravitational collapse of scalar clouds.
 The precise nature of this metastability, including robustness under nonspherical dynamics, requires further study.